 Start by rinsing the rice in a fine-mesh sieve until the water runs clear.

 Heat the olive oil in a large saucepan or Dutch oven over medium-high heat.
-Once hot, add the carrot and onion and cook until theyโve softened.
+Once hot, add the carrot and onion and cook until theyโve softened, about 10 minutes.

-Next, add the garlic and cook until itโs fragrant, stirring often.
+Add the garlic and cook until fragrant, stirring often.
 Stir in the tomato paste, oregano, coriander, turmeric, and red pepper flakes.
 If needed, deglaze the pot with a splash of vegetable broth.

-Add the rinsed rice to the pot and toss to coat.
+Add the rinsed rice and toss to coat.
 Next, add one can of chickpeas, along with a pinch of salt and pepper.
 Toss to coat.

 Stir the chickpea puree and chopped spinach into the soup.
-Continue simmering until the soup is heated through and thickened slightly and the spinach is wilted.
+Simmer until thickened and the spinach is wilted.

-Turn off the heat and stir in the lemon juice.
+Turn off the heat and stir in the lemon juice and remaining dill.
 Season to taste with salt and pepper, then serve the soup in bowls with crusty bread on the side for dunking.
 Enjoy!

 Tips for making this recipe